YanagiEiichi/neck/README.md

 participant Goal

-Client ->> Server: Establish TCP,<br/>send HTTP request via JOIN mthod. activate Client activate Server
+Client ->> Server: Establish TCP,<br/>send a HTTP request to upgrade to "neck" protocol. activate Client activate Server
-Server -->> Client: Respond with a status code of 200.
+Server -->> Client: Respond with a status code of 101.

-Note over Server,Client: Note This connection will not be closed here.<br/>It will be placed in a connection pool for future use.
+Note over Server,Client: This connection will not be closed here.<br/>It will be placed in a connection pool for future use.

 You ->> Server: Establish TCP,<br/>send HTTP request via CONNECT method. activate You